 - Weather—it's never quite warm enough.

-- You don't like to swim by yourself, or can't think of reasons to swim, like exercise.
+- You don't like to swim by yourself, or you don't have good reasons to swim.

 - The allure is over.
 It's a big pit of water in the yard that's eating away your finances and free time.